douglas-r-rice/IG-Extract/README.md

 This repository contains the following:\
 (1) fpc_files directory: this contains coded Food Policy Council documents in a format appropriate for our analysis.\
 (2) BERT_Embeddings.py: this contains the code to obtain the word embeddings from BERT for all the data in the fpc_files directory. \
-(3) DeepLearner_with_BERT.r: modified version of dr_DeepLearner.r that incorporates the embeddings for analyses. \
+(3) DeepLearner_with_BERT.r: modified version of dr_DeepLearner.r that incorporates the embeddings for analysis. \
 (4) dr_DeepLearner.r: this file contains the R code that creates the data contained in the fpc_files folder, and then
 	executes a series of analyses.
-The code is commented to indicate what is being done.
+The code is commented to indicate what is being done. \
+(5) bert_as_service_embeddings.py: this file contains the code to use Han Xiao's BERT-as-service to extract word embeddings.

 ## Software Installation for Deep Learning